February 28, 2018

 The very first thing to do is to get the profit theory right.#4 The axiomatically correct macroeconomic Profit Law is given with Qm≡Yd+(I−Sm)+(G−T)+(X−M); Legend: Qm total monetary profit, Yd distributed profit, I investment expenditures, Sm monetary saving, G government expenditures, T taxes, X exports, M imports.

-The nominal labor share λ is given as quotient of wage income Yw and the sum of wage income and monetary profit Qm, that is, λ=Yw/(Yw+Qm).
+The nominal labor share λ is given as the quotient of wage income Yw and the sum of wage income and monetary profit Qm, that is, λ=Yw/(Yw+Qm).

 This gives one the determinants of λ.
 Monetary profit Qm for the world economy as a whole is determined by growth expressed as investment expenditures I, monetary saving/ dissaving Sm, and government deficit/surplus (G−T).
 This is a testable proposition because all variables are measurable.
 Roughly speaking, the growth of private and public debt explains the decline of λ in the US.
 This share has NOTHING to do with the usual suspects (mark-ups, relative productivity, monopoly, monopsony, etc.) which determine only the distribution of overall profit Qm between firms.
 To generalize phenomena that can be observed at the microeconomic level is known as Fallacy of Composition.